xorbitsai/inference/doc/source/models/model_abilities/image.rst

 * Qwen-Image-2512
 * Z-Image
 * Z-Image-Turbo
+* sd3.5-medium (vLLM only)

+On the vLLM engine, models whose vllm-omni pipeline supports request-level batching (e.g. sd3.5-medium, Qwen-Image, FLUX.1-dev) can additionally batch concurrent requests on the GPU; pass ``max_num_seqs`` at launch to set the maximum batch size.

 To use them, install SGLang with diffusion support via ``pip install 'sglang[diffusion]'``, or vLLM-Omni together with a vLLM of the